Cantaloupe (NASDAQ:CTLP) Issues Earnings Results

-Cantaloupe (NASDAQ:CTLP) issued its quarterly earnings data on Wednesday.
-The technology company reported $0.04 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.05) by $0.09, MarketWatch Earnings reports.
-Cantaloupe had a negative return on equity of 13.59% and a negative net margin of 15.12%.
+Cantaloupe (NASDAQ:CTLP) released its quarterly earnings results on Wednesday.
+The technology company reported $0.04 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.05) by $0.09, MarketWatch Earnings reports.
+Cantaloupe had a negative net margin of 15.12% and a negative return on equity of 13.59%.

 Cantaloupe, Inc engages in the provision of technology-enabled solutions and value-added services that facilitate electronic payment transactions.
 It offers Internet of Things (“IoT“) and machine-to-machine (“M2M“) services, which include the ability to remotely monitor, control, and report on the results of distributed assets containing the electronic payment solutions.